In partnership with: The Plum Guide

 Properties wishing to join The Plum Guide’s esteemed rankings are meticulously assessed on details including mattress softness, WiFi strength, natural light and shower pressure.
 In order to create his stringent vetting process, Meyassed sought the advice of architects, interior designers and psychologists to determine what makes a property conducive to the perfect weekend away.
 Only 3% of homes pass The Plum Guide test, and the website currently lists 600 luxury properties in London and 900 homes across the UK.

 The Plum Guide allows flexibility to move or cancel your booking up to 24 hours before your stay and the Plum concierge team is on hand seven days a week to assist with bookings and enquiries.
+Remember, the best homes get booked first - so don’t delay.
+If you can’t travel due to Covid-19 restrictions, The Plum Guide will always refund you in full.

 Rolling hills, cosy pubs, hedgerows and honey-coloured houses, the Cotswolds is spread across six of England's finest counties.